-Explanation: On January 1, exit fees will be outlawed on all contracts, even existing ones.
+Explanation: On January 1, exit fees will be outlawed on contracts.
 Some years back, CUB and other consumer advocates fought for a $50 cap on exit fees–and that was a victory.
 But outlawing the fees is an even bigger win.
 Now, customers won’t be penalized for leaving a bad deal early.

 Consumer protection: Require alternative supplier marketing materials, as well as utility bills, to clearly state the utility’s current price, and the dates during which that price is valid.

-Explanation: If you’re with an alternative gas or electric supplier, those charges are typically included on your regular utility bill.
-Too often, bad deals are allowed to hide on those bills because consumers don’t know what the utility is charging and, thus, can’t see that they’re getting ripped off.
+Explanation: Too often, customers enter into bad deals because they don’t know what the utility is charging and, thus, can’t see that they’re getting ripped off.
 Both Ameren and ComEd are already beginning to display this key information on their bills.
 But now, it’s mandated to be on ALL gas and electric utility bills–even those for customers who are with another supplier.
 Imagine getting your monthly bill and scanning the supply section: “XYZ Energy” is charging you 15 cents per kWh.
-This might not mean anything to you–but then you see the utility’s price displayed on the bill and realize that XYZ is charging you double.
-Ouch!
-Not only utility bills, but supplier marketing materials also have to list the price, under the HEAT Act.
+This might not mean anything to you–but then you see the utility’s price displayed on the bill and realize that XYZ is charging you double!
+Alternative suppliers’ marketing materials must also list the price, under the HEAT Act.

-Also, the new law clarifies the state’s competition rules, allowing electric utilities to disclose the utility price and the rate a customer is paying if he or she is with an alternative supplier.
-Customer service representatives also are allowed to give people a list of frequently asked questions and provide educational materials developed by the ICC and Attorney General.
+Also, the new law clarifies the state’s competition rules, which now allow electric utilities to disclose the utility price and the rate a customer is paying if he or she is with an alternative supplier.
+Customer service representatives also are allowed to give people a list of frequently asked questions and provide educational materials developed by the Illinois Commerce Commission (ICC) and state Attorney General’s office.
 (Utilities have been hesitant to provide such information, concerned that this would violate fair competition rules.)

 Consumer protection: Suppliers no longer will be able to slap high rates on households getting energy-payment assistance through the Low Income Home Energy Assistance Program (LIHEAP) or a utility-run assistance program.

-- LIHEAP customers could still be signed up for a supplier through a Municipal Aggregation Program, or a power deal that is negotiated between a community’s leaders and an alternative supplier.
+- LIHEAP customers could still be signed up for a supplier through a Municipal Aggregation Program, which is a power deal that is negotiated between a community’s leaders and an alternative supplier.

-The Illinois Attorney General’s Office says customers on alternative suppliers have lost more than $600 million just since 2015–and seniors and people on fixed incomes seem to be targeted the most.
+According to the ICC, customers with alternative suppliers have lost nearly $800 million just since 2015–and seniors and people on fixed incomes seem to be targeted the most.
 This law will protect low-income customers who can’t afford to see their bills skyrocket.
 And it will protect LIHEAP funds from supplier overcharges, making sure the money available can help as many people as possible.